JarrarCheema12/Perfomix-React-Node-Express-MySQL-/README.md

 # 🚀 Performix – Performance Management System

 Performix is a **full-stack Performance Management System** built using **React, Node.js, Express, and MySQL**.
-It supports role-based dashboards for **Admin, Manager, and Employees**, along with authentication, surveys, feedback, analytics, and real-time features.
+It supports role-based dashboards for **Admin, Manager, and Employees**, along with authentication, employee performance evaluation and insights, surveys, recommendations, personal GOALS setting, and Leaderboards.

 ---